mihwa-han/toxic_comments/others_reference/01_readme.md

 In order to re-weight the count features into floating point values suitable for usage by a classifier it is very common to use the tf–idf transform.

-three.
-TfidVectorizer combines all the options of CountVectorizer and TfidfTransformer in a single model
+three. <b>TfidVectorizer</b> combines all the options of CountVectorizer and TfidfTransformer in a single model

     from sklearn.feature_extraction.text import TfidfVectorizer
     vectorizer = TfidfVectorizer()